ankitects/anki/docs/development.md

 ## Building from source

-On all platforms, you will to install:
+On all platforms, you will need to install:

-- Rust (https://rustup.rs/, or from your distro if it has the latest Rust)
+- Rustup (https://rustup.rs/).
+The Rust version pinned in rust-toolchain.toml
+  will be automatically downloaded if not yet installed.
+If removing that file to use a distro-provided Rust, newer Rust versions will typically work for building but may fail tests; older Rust versions may not work at all.
 - Ninja (unzip from https://github.com/ninja-build/ninja/releases/tag/v1.11.1 and
   place on your path, or from your distro if it's 1.10+)